dortania/OpenCore-Install-Guide/ktext.md

   * Used for measuring battery readouts on laptops, **desktops can ignore**
   * Do not use until battery has been properly patched, can cause issues otherwise.
 So for initial setup, please omit this kext.
 After install you can follow this page for setup: [Fixing Battery Read-outs](https://dortania.github.io/OpenCore-Post-Install/laptop-specific/battery.html)
 * SMCDellSensors.kext
-  * Allows for finer monitoring and control of the fans on Dell machines supporting SMM
+  * Allows for finer monitoring and control of the fans on Dell machines supporting System Management Mode(SMM)
-  * **Do not use if you do not have a supported Dell machine**
+  * **Do not use if you do not have a supported Dell machine**, mainly Dell laptops can benefit from this kext

 ### Graphics